Fire from four "Chapai" turrets by one soldier: PSB has developed a unique targeting module

-The remotely controlled module is designed to engage enemy equipment, UAVs, and personnel
+The remotely controlled module is designed to engage enemy equipment, UAVs and personnel

-Semi-automatic remotely controlled targeting module "Chapai"
+Semi-automatic remotely controlled module for aimed fire "Chapai"

-Semi-automatic remotely controlled targeting module "Chapai"
+Semi-automatic remotely controlled module for aimed fire "Chapai"

 Igor Shelkovsky, representative of Tekhmet-18

-Semi-automatic remotely controlled targeting module "Chapai"
+Semi-automatic remotely controlled module for aimed fire "Chapai"

-Semi-automatic remotely controlled targeting module "Chapai"
+Semi-automatic remotely controlled module for aimed fire "Chapai"

-Semi-automatic remotely controlled targeting module "Chapai"
+Semi-automatic remotely controlled module for aimed fire "Chapai"

-Semi-automatic remotely controlled targeting module "Chapai"
+Semi-automatic remotely controlled module for aimed fire "Chapai"

 Features of the "Chapai" turret

-Russian weapon
+Russian weapons

 Read more on the topic: